UQ-UQx/optimus_ingestor/README.md

 Optimus Ingestor
 ========
-The injestor is a daemon which runs a series of services for ingesting the edX data package.
+The optimus ingestor is a daemon which runs a series of services for ingesting the edX data package.
-Each service scans a data directory for specific data and ingests it into either a MySQL or MongoDB database.
+Each service scans a data directory for specific data and saves its file reference.
+Later, the service ingests it into either a MySQL or MongoDB database.
 These scans are run and repeated every 5 minutes.
 The daemon also provides a REST API to read the current state of the ingestion.